Free OCR training plan for obstacle course racers and Spartan race athletes.

 Super Easy jogging or brisk walking, outside or treadmill / x-trainer / elliptical / row-ergo.
 Whatever you choose, keep the intensity easy (RPE 2 to 4 / 10).

-Warm-up and cool-down for grip sessions.
+Warm-up and cool-down for grip strength sessions.

 (clickable links to videos)